SquidFX/Templates/README.md

 # Template
-Here is the SquidFX project template, download it and use it when you start a new TV show or movie.
+For starting a new TV show or movie, you can use this SquidFX project template.